php-fig/fig-standards/proposed/resource-location.md

 > For clarification only.
 Not sure where this might be useful, but I'm also
 > not sure that it never will be.

-`findResourceVariants()` MUST return an the same variants in the same order when called multiple times during the execution of a PHP application.
+`findResourceVariants()` MUST return the same variants in the same order when called multiple times during the execution of a PHP application.
 The order MAY be chosen by the implementor.